gedankenadvancedconcepts/Topos-Quantum-Gravity/README.md

 This equation dictates that the total structural error ($\mathbf{C}$) of the spacetime manifold ($M$) must perfectly phase-cancel to exactly zero.
 There are no unmapped degrees of freedom.
 There is no probabilistic "quantum foam."
 God does not play dice; the universe simply executes the most resonant topological harmonic.

 ### Key Breakthroughs & Derivations
-By applying a strict category-theoretic reverse-engineering method known as the **Einstein Triple-Lock Redux** (enforcing Diffeomorphism, Structural Isomorphism, and Commutativity via Categorical Pullbacks), this repository provides the exact, deterministic derivations for the greatest unsolved problems in physics:
+By applying a strict category-theoretic reverse-engineering method known as the **Einstein Triple-Lock** (enforcing Diffeomorphism, Structural Isomorphism, and Commutativity via Categorical Pullbacks), this repository provides the exact, deterministic derivations for the greatest unsolved problems in physics:

 *   **The Parameter-Free Standard Model:** We derive the exact Standard Model Lagrangian with **zero free parameters**.
 Every mass, mixing angle, and coupling constant is analytically derived as a strict topological intersection number (Hodge Inner Product) of localized sheaf sections on the internal manifold.
 *   **The Planck Voxel & The Speed of Light:** By taking the categorical pullback of the Holographic Entropy Bound and the Quantum Raychaudhuri Equation, we prove spacetime is a 4D digital grid.
 The speed of light ($c$) is not a velocity; it is the absolute **Resolution Ratio** of the grid (1 Planck Voxel per 1 Planck Tick).